Best Lego Star Wars sets 2025

 🔎 Executor Super Star Destroyer: This is the perfect-sized set for adult Lego builders on a budget.
 It looks fantastic, and building it is a great way to spend an evening. ★★★★½

-There's no denying that Lego's Ultimate Collectors Series sets are the ultimate purchase for adult fans of Lego.
+Sure, there's no denying that Lego's Ultimate Collectors Series sets are the ultimate purchase for adult fans of Lego.
 But with price tags going up to $850, we can't all afford them.
-Lego's come up with the perfect solution: Star Wars sets aimed at adults, designed to be displayed, but costing a fraction of the price.
+And that's why we're so glad sets like this one exists.

-The Executor Super Star Destroyer is the first in (hopefully) a long line of Star Wars ships costing sub-$100 while still packing in a lot of detail.
-This one is 17 inches (43cm) long, so it's no slouch and while it doesn't open up or include any minifigures, it's instantly recognizable as a Super Star Destroyer.
+The Executor Super Star Destroyer was the first to be released in a series of Star Wars ships costing sub-$100 while still packing in a lot of detail.
+This one is 17 inches (43cm) long, so it's no slouch. and while it doesn't open up or include any minifigures, there's no mistaking what it's a model of.
 It even has two micro-sized regular Star Destroyers flying alongside it to give it some scale, which we absolutely love.

 It's made up of 630 pieces, which isn't the biggest set in the world.
 But we find this to be the perfect size for building on an evening: You can sit down and know you can finish it in a couple of hours, unlike larger sets which take days.